False pregnancy: Society and culture

 In the mid-1960s, a woman who appeared to be in labor was not properly examined because delivery appeared imminent; it was thought that her water broke but the expelled liquid was urine.
 In 2010, a woman in the United States who was suspected of being in labor was given a C-section but there was no fetus.

-Mary Tudor, also known as "Bloody Mary", had a false pregnancy.
+Gynecologist John Dewhurst studied the sequence of the supposed miscarriages of Anne Boleyn, second wife of King Henry VIII of England, which followed the birth of her first child, Elizabeth, in September 1533 and the series of reported miscarriages that followed.
+Excluding the miscarriage of a male child of almost four months' gestation in January 1536, he postulated that, instead of a series of miscarriages, Anne was experiencing pseudocyesis (false pregnancies), a condition "occur[ing] in women desperate to prove their fertility.".
+Henry's eldest daughter Queen Mary I had a false pregnancy.
 After coming to terms with it, she reportedly believed that God had not made her pregnant because she had not sufficiently punished heretics.

 Anna O (Josef Breuer's patient as mentioned in 1895 by Breuer and Sigmund Freud in Studies on Hysteria), experienced false pregnancy in the context of preexisting mental health problems.
 After being diagnosed with hysteria, she believed she was pregnant by Breuer, her therapist.
 She even believed she was in labor as she was trying to have another session with Breuer.
 More recent publications suggest she had central neurological signs with a chronic cough that improved during high altitude stays.
 Those characteristics, as well as the ineffectiveness of psychoanalytic cures, seem to indicate a more organic diagnosis such as tuberculous meningitis or tuberculous encephalitis with partial temporal epileptic component.